 Special education teachers may continue their education with a master's degree in special education.
-These programs are available as Master of Education, Master of Science and Master of Arts degrees in on-campus, online and hybrid formats.
+These programs are available as Master of Education, Master of Science and Master of Arts degrees.
 Some programs help students get licensed as teachers, and accelerated study options are available.
 It's common for schools to offer areas of focus, such as autism, early childhood special education, deaf education, intellectual disabilities, visual impairment or gifted education.
 Completing a specialization can lead to an endorsement on the graduate's teaching license.
 In addition to doing coursework in education and the specialty area, students participate in field experiences.
+Program formats include on-campus, online and hybrid programs to provide flexibility and accommodate full-time professionals.

 A master's program includes field experience, and a practicum or internship is also common.
+Field experiences typically take place in a school setting.
+Projects and research experiences are also included.
+Some programs may allow students to add a graduate certificate to enhance their master's degree.
+Graduate certificate topics may include response to intervention or applied behavior analysis.
 Though coursework will vary depending on the college and type of specialization you choose, common areas of study in a master's program include:

 - Applied behavior analysis